 Seen at left and above, Dragonfly 1 stands ready for an evening of observing.
 Each of its 24 specially coated Canon 400mm f/2.8 lenses is mated with its own SBIG STF-8300M CCD camera.
 All 24 are aligned to image the same target simultaneously.
 Unless otherwise noted, all photos were provided by the Dragonfly team.
-The two acquired one of the Canon lenses and borrowed a slew of amateur equipment, including a tracking mount, a CCD camera and autoguider, and a commercial lens adapter.
-Without telling colleagues of their plan, they drove out to an observatory in Quebec.
-Their first target was M51, and after some modest integration time with the Canon 400mm f/2.8 lens, they found that it easily brought out the known stellar plumes around M51 and its companion, NGC 5195.

-▲ TRIPLED GAZE Roberto Abraham mounts an autoguider camera on the proof-of-concept three-lens prototype.
+TRIPLED GAZE Roberto Abraham mounts an autoguider camera on the proof-of-concept

 Paramount Taurus fork mounts.
 These two sets of "compound eyes" make up the Dragonfly Telephoto Array, a name bequeathed from their resemblance to the compound eyes of a dragonfly.
 The name also acknowledges the discovery of the nanostructure found on insect wings that inspired Canon's new nanocoatings as well as van Dokkum's fondness for photographing small creatures.

-If a large segmented mirror is considered a single, large-aperture reflector, it's not a stretch to call a large, multilens refracting system all pointing at
+If a large segmented mirror is considered a single, large-aperture reflector, it's not a stretch to call a large, multilens refracting system all pointing at the same target in unison a large refractor.
+Forty-eight sepa-